 \section{Results}

-In this section, we demonstrate the inference capabilities of our SBI framework by applying the trained \texttt{EoRFlow} to mock power spectrum observations spanning a range of observational scenarios.
-Throughout this analysis, we focus on 1D power spectra.
-Even though the 2D cross-power spectrum should, in principle, contain more sensitivity to the ionization morphology and galaxy bias, we found that the higher SNR through spherical averaging surpasses this information loss.
+In this section, we demonstrate the inference capabilities of our SBI framework by applying the trained \texttt{EoRFlow} to mock power-spectrum observations spanning a range of observational scenarios.
+Throughout this analysis, we focused on 1D power spectra.
+Even though the 2D cross-power spectrum should, in principle, be more sensitive to the ionization morphology and galaxy bias, we found that the higher S/N through spherical averaging surpasses this information loss.
 A comparison of the impact of power spectrum dimensionality can be found in Appendix~\ref{app: dimension}.

-We organize our results into four complementary analyses.
-Assuming a fiducial survey configuration (see Section~\ref{sec: data}), we begin by constraining the neutral hydrogen fraction $x_\mathrm{HI}(z)$ and the mean density contrast in neutral regions $\langle 1+\delta_\mathrm{HI} \rangle(z)$ across seven redshift slices (Section~\ref{sec: EoR timeline}), comparing three training configurations: 21cm auto-power alone, cross-power alone, and both combined.
-For the combined model, we concatenate independently normalized power spectra into a single conditioning vector, doubling its dimensionality.
-While this in principle could benefit from architectural adjustments to optimally exploit the higher-dimensional input, we deliberately fix the network architecture identically across all three configurations to ensure fair comparison.
+We organized our results into four complementary analyses.
+Assuming a fiducial survey configuration (see Section~\ref{sec: data}), we began by constraining the neutral hydrogen fraction, $x_\mathrm{HI}(z),$ and the mean density contrast in neutral regions $\langle 1+\delta_\mathrm{HI} \rangle(z)$ across seven redshift slices (Section~\ref{sec: EoR timeline}), comparing three training configurations: 21cm auto-power alone, cross-power alone, and both combined.
+For the combined model, we concatenated independently normalized power spectra into a single conditioning vector, doubling its dimensionality.
+While this in principle could benefit from architectural adjustments to optimally exploit the higher dimensional input, we deliberately fixed the network architecture to be identical across all three configurations to ensure fair comparison.
 Any performance differences thus reflect the information content of the data rather than hyperparameter tuning.